Location | Field of Mars Reserve, Pittwater Road, East Ryde Wallumedegal Country |

 Introduction

 Students will be introduced to design methodology for creating an engaging text and video based campaign.
-Students will deconstruct an existing campaign and learn how point of view is shaped in environmental campaigns through the use of digital camera work, composition, editing, sound and persuasive language.
+Students will deconstruct an existing environmental campaign and learn how the creator's perspective and purpose is communicated through the use of camera work, composition, editing, sound and persuasive language.

 Fieldwork